 How do I become a judge?

-For logistical reasons the target number of judges is roughly 100 from year to year.
-You must be an active participant in the music scene in one way or another and have particularly strong knowledge of at least one area or genre of the business.
-New judges are sought from what are perceived as gaps in expertise and you must be recommended by an existing judge.
+You must be be nominated by another judge, be an active participant in the local music scene in some capacity, and have particularly strong knowledge of at least one area or genre of the business.
+New judges are added each year.